-As yet, there is no cure for JIA in children and teenagers.
+There is no known cure for JIA.
 However, there are safe and effective medications to help control the disease.
 These medications can help:

 - decrease the inflammation